Gigaspaces/xap-docs/site/content/xap/12.2/overview/overview.markdown

 - [Persistency]({{% latestjavaurl%}}/space-persistency-overview.html)

 Applications running on XAP can be scaled out linearly, because XAP uses the [Space-Based Architecture](./space-based-architecture.html) (SBA) as a primary design pattern.
 With SBA, applications are built out of a set of self-sufficient units, known as Processing Units (PU).
 These units are completely independent of each other, so that the application can scale indefinitely without increasing complexity, just by adding more units.
-SBA is based on the [Tuple Space](http://en.wikipedia.org/wiki/Tuple_space) paradigm; it follows many of the principles of [Service-Oriented Architecture](http://en.wikipedia.org/wiki/Service-Oriented_Architecture) and [Event-Driven Architecture](http://en.wikipedia.org/wiki/Event_Driven_Architecture), as well as elements of [grid computing](http://en.wikipedia.org/wiki/Grid_computing).
+SBA is based on the {{%exurl "Tuple Space""http://en.wikipedia.org/wiki/Tuple_space"%}} paradigm; it follows many of the principles of {{%exurl "Service-Oriented Architecture""http://en.wikipedia.org/wiki/Service-Oriented_Architecture"%}} and {{%exurl "Event-Driven Architecture""http://en.wikipedia.org/wiki/Event_Driven_Architecture"%}}, as well as elements of {{%exurl "grid computing""http://en.wikipedia.org/wiki/Grid_computing"%}}.

 # Applications and Microservices
 Applications deployed on GigaSpaces XAP are very much like JEE distributed server-side applications.
 Each application is composed of one or more scalable modules, and contains one or more business logic code components, domain model objects (entries), in-memory data storage, messaging, and event processing code.